 Keeping your own phenology records can be not only informative and rewarding, but also helpful to researchers interested in tracking phenological patterns and changes in Minnesota.
 And it can be a great way to engage family members, particularly kids, in observing nature in your woodland or other natural spaces.

-UMN Extension and the Minnesota Master Naturalist program are offering a new workshop on how to observe and report seasonal changes in Minnesota.
+We are offering a new workshop on how to observe and report seasonal changes in Minnesota.
 The workshop will address the 7 focus species for observation in Minnesota with hands-on monitoring and online reporting.
-Instructors at both sessions are Eli Sagor and Stephan Carlson with the University of Minnesota Extension.
 We’d love to have you join us!

 Workshop dates and locations: